 Still, not everyone is lucky enough to be assisted in time by a trained safety professional or other individual.
 Given that reality, life insurance is an important investment to keep in mind – especially for those who are parents of young children or are caring for dependent older relatives.

-To learn more about preventing choking deaths, read this poster from the American Red Cross.
+To learn more about preventing choking deaths, read this poster from.
 March also celebrates National Red Cross month so learn more about how you can celebrate their activities.